ccmenu/ccmenu2/README.md

 - [ ] Sounds
 - [ ] Support for workflow-specific GitHub tokens
+- [ ] Update password for CCTray pipelines
 - [ ] Improve accessibility
 - [ ] Add support for localisation
 - [ ] Show avatar in notifications (committer or repo owner)